cyberLLM-Net/cyberLLM-Net.github.io/README.md

 # web
-Website of RESEARCH PROJECT PID2019-111388GB-I00
+Website of RESEARCH PROJECT PID2023-150794OB-I00 Improving the Detection of Cyber Threats using Large Language Models for Network Protocols (CyberLLM-Net)
-Early Detection of Intrusions and anomalies in SOfware definied Networks (EDISON)